Lucasgoene/DS-GTF/README.rst

 📡 Classifying MEG Data
 ========

 This project aims to perform cross-subject multi-class classification based on MEG signals to infer the subject's state.
-The implemented model is a Dual Stream Graph Transformer Fusion Network, with diferent techniques for initializing the adjacency matrix.
+The implemented model is a Dual Stream Graph Transformer Fusion Network, with diferent techniques for initializing the adjacency matrix

 .. figure:: DS-GTF.png